stimulus-components/stimulus-components/README.md

 See [Stimulus Components Website](https://stimulus-components.netlify.app/).

-## 👷‍♂️ Contributing
+## 👷 Contributing

 Do not hesitate to contribute to the controllers by adapting or adding features !
 Bug reports or pull requests are welcome.

-If you thing a new controller belongs here, open an issue in this repo to talk about it.

-See the board, if you want to know what we are working and where you could help : [Board](https://github.com/orgs/stimulus-components/projects/1).
+Don't forget to drop a 🌟 on [GitHub](https://github.com/stimulus-components/stimulus-components) to support the project.

 ## 📝 License